mu-box/microbox-boot2docker/README.md

-# Boot2docker with extra packages for nanobox.
+# Boot2docker with extra packages for microbox.

 ## Building the image